 - Consider if advance preparation is needed.

-- Risperdal Consta and Perseris (kits) should be out of the refrigerator for 15 minutes prior to injection.
+- Risperdal Consta should be out of the refrigerator and allow to sit at room temperature for at least 30 minutes prior to reconstitution; Perseris (kits) should be out of the refrigerator for 15 minutes prior to injection.

 - Perseris preparation requires mixing of at least 60 cycles between liquid delivery system and risperidone powder syringes.